platformsh/legacy-cli/README.md

-  --quiet          -q Do not output any message --verbose        -v|vv|vvv Increase the verbosity of messages --version        -V Display this application version --yes            -y Answer "yes" to all prompts
-  --no             -n Answer "no" to all prompts --shell          -s Launch the shell
+  --quiet          -q Do not output any message --verbose        -v|vv|vvv Increase the verbosity of messages --version        -V Display this application version --yes            -y Answer "yes" to all prompts; disable interaction --no             -n Answer "no" to all prompts

 Available commands:
   clear-cache (clearcache, cc)              Clear the CLI cache